 What you might like to know

-My special professional interests include psychotherapy for a wide range of difficulties, such as depression and anxiety, self-destructive patterns of relating to others, “family history stuff,” life transitions, trauma (including subtle, cumulative trauma over many years), military veterans and their families.
+I practice psychotherapy for a wide range of difficulties, including depression and anxieties, self-destructive patterns of relating to others, “family history stuff,” life transitions, sexuality, post-traumatic conditions and dissociative states, including the subtle, developmental trauma accumulated over many years.

-Most of my psychotherapy practice involves one meeting per week, but I do also see people twice per week on occasion.
+Most of my psychotherapy practice involves one meeting per week, but I do also see people twice a week or more on occasion.
 Some people see me for only a few sessions, then feel that is enough to regroup and move on.
 Others see me for years rather than months.
-I like to work in depth, so that people feel that they achieve not only symptom relief but also a deeper sense of themselves, and are more resilient, better able to face the slings and arrows that might come their way in future.
+I like to work holistically and in depth, so that people feel that they achieve not only symptom relief but also a deeper and more resilient sense of themselves, better able to face the challenges that might come their way in future.